dwringer/composition-nodes/README.md

 This works like Offset Latents, but in image space, with the additional capability of taking exact pixel offsets instead of just percentages (toggled with a switch/boolean input).

+### Rotate Image

+Rotate an image in degrees about its center, clockwise (positive entries) or counterclockwise (negative entries).
+Optionally expand the image boundary to fit the rotated image.

 ### Shadows/Highlights/Midtones

 Extract three masks (with adjustable hard or soft thresholds) representing shadows, midtones, and highlights regions of an image.